 Ultimately, this question, though, goes to something within the human heart, itself.
 I’m not talking about the brokenness of Original Sin (although that is at work, too) — I’m talking about what we are not doing as a people, and as a society, and yes, as a church, to teach the true things about everyone’s God-given worth, value, inherent dignity of the human person.
 It is evil to throw people away, and evil to toss away their memory, too.

 This is equally true to whether the question is guns or abortion, or even the new social trend of public shaming and job loss, aka the “cancel culture”.
-Now, clearly, actively working to impact a career and a person’s livelihood because you don’t like something they’ve said is not on the same level as the actual blood-and-guts slaughter of human beings, whether by automatic cartridges or curettes, but each of these things are nevertheless about throwing human beings away, discounting their humanity.
-Each involves a complete disconnect between the sacredness and value of one’s own humanity, and the humanity of the “other” humans whose existence feels inconvenient or expendable.
+Now, clearly, actively working to impact a career and a person’s livelihood because you don’t like something they’ve said is not on the same level as the actual blood-and-guts slaughter of human beings, whether by automatic cartridges or curettes, but each of these things is nevertheless about throwing human beings away, discounting their humanity.
+Falun Gong apologist Caylan Ford was one of those who had to resign from her UCP candidacy due to some comments that were taken out of context.
+It’s easy to dismiss someone based on what they’ve said or done.
+Listening to them and giving them a second chance, whether they deserve it or not, is difficult.
+Each involves a complete disconnect between the sacredness and value of one’s own humanity and the humanity of the “other” humans whose existence feels inconvenient or expendable.

 I recall attending a March for Life way back in the day, and hearing then-President George W. Bush make a similar point in his address to the gathering.
 He said tat with or without and end to Roe v Wade, nothing will change regarding the mentality of abortion until something is changed in the human heart.
 The egregious Ann Coulter later went off on him for it — how dare someone go off the pro-life script, or try to enlarge it! — but I knew he was correct.